Introduction: the impact of verified reviews

 - Satisfied customers leave more positive reviews

-Key compliance areas to monitor include:
+Key compliance areas to watch include:

 - Disclosure requirements for incentivized reviews